 What is IATF 16949 Risk Assessment and Risk Analysis?

-It is the process of identifying the risks and evaluating the potential of the impact that could occur due to those risks and designing the strategies to mitigate such risks by analyzing them.
+This is the process of identifying the risks and evaluating the potential of the impact that could occur due to those risks.
+This is also designing the strategies to mitigate such risks by analyzing them.

-After risk analysis has been done, one needs to manage the risks as soon as possible by performing following steps sequence wise:
+After risk analysis has been done, one needs to manage the risks as soon as possible by performing the following steps in sequence: